Koenkk/zigbee2mqtt.io/docs/guide/usage/mqtt_topics_and_messages.md

 ### Without JSON
 In case you don't want to use JSON, publishing to `zigbee2mqtt/[FRIENDLY_NAME]/set/state` with payload `ON` is the same as publishing to `zigbee2mqtt/[FRIENDLY_NAME]/set` payload `{"state": "ON"}`.

-## zigbee2mqtt/[FRIENDLY_NAME]/get
+## zigbee2mqtt/FRIENDLY_NAME/get
 This is the counterpart of the `set` command.
 It allows you to read a value from a device.
 To read e.g. the state of a device send the payload `{"state": ""}`.
-What you can `/get` is specified on the device page under the "Exposes" section.
+What you can `/get` is specified on the device page under the *Exposes* section.

 ## zigbee2mqtt/bridge/info
 Contains information of the bridge.